jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/ninth-month/MinutesForMeetingForWorshipForBusiness.rst

   c.
 Ministry and Oversight:
-     Include items in the agenda. `Linda`_ and `Carlton`_ are attending as emertis members of M&O. Martha is contacting other members.
+     Include items in the agenda. `Linda`_ and `Carlton`_ are attending as emeritus members of M&O. Martha is contacting other members.
      M&O discussed greeters for Meeting.
 M&O hasn't come up with any recommendations as they are still considering and reflecting as the right course opens up for the Meeting.
 It is up to all of us to be friendly to a new person after meeting and that Friends need to just be aware and assist with any new

      Mission statement changed to M&O guidelines.
-People need to be sentistive to the need of the meetings for quiet for Meeting for Worship on first days.
+People need to be sensitive to the need of the meetings for quiet for Meeting for Worship on first days.
 Friends are encouraged to try to arrive by the start but M&O sensitive to the different circumstances that Friends may not be able to arrive on time but M&O looking at ways for late arriving Friends to join Meeting for Worship that is to minimize the distribution.
-We Friends have an extra burdan to explain what we are and why are that way for newcomers.
+We Friends have an extra burden to explain what we are and why are that way for newcomers.

      If the clerk doesn't have anything assigned to it from the clerk.
 M&O is on call